yarisvt/tyk-docs/tyk-docs/content/advanced-configuration/transform-traffic/soap-rest.md

 ## Introduction

 You can transform an existing SOAP service to a JSON REST service.
 This can be done from the Tyk Dashboard with no coding involved, and should take around 10 minutes to perform the transform.

+We also have a video which walks you through the SOAP to REST transform.

+{{< youtube PEwG8F8PxUs >}}

 ## Prerequisites